 - Informal Resolution: The Coordinator will assist future professionals with disabilities who have concerns about implementation of their accommodations or their treatment by School staff members or other future professionals.
 At the request of a future professional, the Coordinator will informally mediate or attempt to resolve issues related to the future professional's disability.
-If this informal process does not resolve the future professional's concerns, the future professional may request a formal resolution or a file a formal complaint. - Formal Resolution: A future professional may request a formal resolution with the Director of The School. - To dispute the Coordinator's decision to deny a request for accommodation. - To dispute the Coordinator's decision to provide an alternate accommodation rather than the specific accommodation requested. - To dispute the Coordinator's determination that the future professional has not presented sufficient documentation to support the requested accommodation. - To resolve concerns that the Coordinator failed to effectively address concerns that a School staff member failed to provide an approved accommodation. - The Director will review all materials submitted by the Coordinator and will interview, as necessary under the circumstances, the future professional, the Coordinator, involved School staff, and other individuals who are relevant to the issue.
-The Director will render a decision in writing to the future professional. - Formal Complaint: if a future professional is not satisfied with the decision reached through formal or informal resolution, a formal complaint may be filed with the Title IX Coordinator.
+If this informal process does not resolve the future professional's concerns, the future professional may request a formal resolution or a file a formal complaint. - Formal Resolution: A future professional may request a formal resolution with the Director of The School. - $\circ~$ To dispute the Coordinator's decision to deny a request for accommodation. - To dispute the Coordinator's decision to provide an alternate accommodation rather than the specific accommodation requested. - To dispute the Coordinator's determination that the future professional has not presented sufficient documentation to support the requested accommodation.

+To resolve concerns that the Coordinator failed to effectively address concerns that a School staff member failed to provide an approved accommodation.
+The Director will review all materials submitted by the Coordinator and will interview, as necessary under the circumstances, the future professional, the Coordinator involved.
+School staff, and other individuals who the circumstances, the future professional, the Coordinator, involved School staff, and other individuals who are relevant to the issue.
+The Director will render a decision in writing to the future professional.

+Formal Complaint: if a future professional is not satisfied with the decision reached through formal or informal resolution, a formal complaint may be filed with the Title IX Coordinator.
 A future professional is not required to exhaust informal and formal resolution methods before filing a formal complaint.
 For more information see the Protected Class Non-Discrimination Policy and Procedures.